 A morning decision to cancel school or delay the beginning of the school day is normally made by 6:00 a.m.
-Following the decision, The Education Connection Communication system will be used to notify all parents and staff in the school district.
+Following the decision, the The Education System (TEC) will be used to notify all parents and staff in the school district.
 In addition, television stations will be notified, followed by area radio stations.
 We cannot control when a particular television or radio station will broadcast the announcement, even though all are notified within moments of the decision.
 School cancellation or delayed start announcements will be called to the following stations: